Shopify/polaris/polaris.shopify.com/content/updates/typography-updates.md

 We have updated and streamlined token values, and updated token names to reflect a token naming convention that makes tokens easier to use and understand.

 ### Font-size tokens

+We updated the size tokens to use increments of 100 for the variants.
+This allows us to set `--p-font-size-100` as the base and go lower (` --p-font-size-75` ) or higher (`--p-font-size-200`) as needed numerically.

 | New token         | Old token        | px value | rem value |
 | ----------------- | ---------------- | -------- | --------- |